zanuka/nav-commander/navpi/README.md

 ### Setup USB swap drive (WIP)

   - connect your USB drive to the NavPi
+  - enter the following command `sudo blkid` (This will list connected drives)
   - locate your USB drive `/dev/XXX`
   - unmount the drive with `sudo umount /dev/XXX` where `XXX` is device name
   - create/format your swap with `sudo mkswap /dev/XXX`